-A short message that is sent to a running program which affects that process.
-Signals are sent either by typing special control characters on the keyboard or by using the kill or stop commands.

-The sort program sorts a sequence of lines in ways that you can control with argument flags.

-The source command reads commands from a specified file.
-It is most useful for reading files such as .cshrc after changing them.
+- signal A short message that is sent to a running program which affects that process.
+Signals are sent either by typing special control characters on the keyboard or by using the kill or stop commands. - sort The sort program sorts a sequence of lines in ways that you can control with argument flags. - source The source command reads commands from a specified file.
+It is most useful for reading files such as .cohrc after changing them.